 Michael Baumgaertner, MD, is a Yale Medicine orthopedic traumatologist who treats fractures and dislocations, and related complications.
 With the exception of the spine, he provides musculoskeletal care for every part of the body, caring for people with complex, sometimes multiple injuries after they’ve been in motorcycle crashes or fallen from heights, as well as those who may have a more simple fracture after slipping on ice.

-Treating fractures is not difficult for a specialist with the proper training, says Dr. Baumgaertner, who is also chief of the Orthopedic Trauma Service at Yale New Haven Hospital and helped create the Fragility Hip Program at the Center for Musculoskeletal Care to improve the prospects of older hip patients.
+Treating fractures is not difficult for a specialist with the proper training, says Dr. Baumgaertner, who is also chief of the Orthopedic Trauma Service at Yale New Haven Hospital and helped create the Fragility Hip Program to improve the prospects of older hip patients.
 “There's no question that the technology and the skills of surgeons are better than they’ve ever been before,” he says, citing minimally invasive surgery and three-dimensional imaging as two major advances.

 However, it’s still surgical skill and creativity that drive outcomes, and bedside manner is critical, Dr. Baumgaertner says.
 “You need to have the ability to really understand what an injury means to the patient, including the fears they may have about how it will affect their employment and their relationships,” he says.
 “They may not say these things, but they’re there, and if you don’t understand them it can really interfere with their recovery.
 I remind them that my job is not just to repair their elbow or their ankle, but really to repair their life.
 I help them realize there is light at the end of the tunnel.”